jeanwsr/mokit-doc-mdbook/src/chap4-6.md

 geom_lin_intrplt('DA_reactant.gjf','DA_product.gjf',7)
 ```

+The integer 7 means generating seven geometries along the linear interpolation path.
 These geometries can be used in subsequent (un)relaxed scan or NEB calculations.
 Also, you may visualize the generated geometries and choose one as the initial geometry of transition state.
 The one-to-one atom correspondence in two files should be ensured by the user, since this function will not check that.